shaloo/docs.arcana/docs/concepts/authtype/custom-auth.md

         linkStyle 2 stroke: deeppink;
     ```

-3. Next, install {{config.extra.arcana.sdk_name}}, integrate app with the SDK, initialize `AuthProvider` and then use the JWT obtained after the custom OAuth processing to call the `loginWithCustomProvider()` method.
+3. Next, install {{config.extra.arcana.sdk_name}}, integrate app with the SDK, initialize `AuthProvider` and then use the JWT obtained after the Custom Auth processing to call the `loginWithCustomProvider()` method.

     ```mermaid
     graph TD